canatag2370-lang/hello-world/README.md

 5. Grant camera access if your system asks for permission.
-When the window opens, you should see green boxes with the red “Hedef” label, a magenta crosshair centered on each nose with a small gap in the middle, a blue distance readout in centimeters near the bottom-right corner of every box, and a yellow line underneath the box showing the predicted gender and age.
+When the window opens, you should see green boxes with the red “Hedef” label, a magenta crosshair centered on each nose with a small gap in the middle, a blue distance readout in centimeters hugging the lower-right side of every box, and a yellow line underneath the box showing the predicted gender and age.
    Press `q` to close the window when you are done.

+   If the yellow age/gender line does not appear, check the terminal once: the app prints a one-time warning if DeepFace or TensorFlow is missing so you know which dependency to install.

 > **Note:** The first run may take a little longer because DeepFace downloads
 > pretrained weights for its high-accuracy models.
 Subsequent runs will start